Do you want to become a PBI Mexico volunteer?

 - There will be an online interview after the pre-selection process.

-- There will be a last selection process of candidates during the training week based in the criteria described hereunder and the project needs.
+- There will be a final selection process of candidates during the training week based in the criteria described hereunder and the project needs.
 Please note the training week is part of the selection process and it is NOT guaranteed to receive a formal invitation to be part of the Working Field Teams.

 - PBI might decide whether the person is suitable to participate in PBI’s team at any point of this process.